markpbaggett/utk_hyrax_review_docs/docs/source/demo1/4_hyrax_stack.rst

 1. **Queuing System and Redis**: Hyrax does not package a default queuing back-end.
 There are a lot flavors here (**Sidekiq**, **Resque**, and **DelayedJob**) but they all have **Redis** as a dependency.  `Sidekiq <https://github.com/samvera/hyrax/wiki/Using-Sidekiq-with-Hyrax>`_ is most popular.
 2. **Postgres**: You of course need a database layer of some kind and most of the Rails world prefers Postgres over Maria / MySQL.
 In my investigation, I haven't found any institutions not using PostGres except for testing.
-3. *An External Triple Store?*: You may be wondering, where is the triple store!?
+3. *An External Triple Store?*: You may be wondering, where is the external triple store for storing minted objects?
 Hyrax does not package one and it is entirely optional based on your needs.